zippy1978/stark/docs/README.md

 Portability means being able to run the exact same code on many different hardware, no matter what their power is.

 To do so, Stark tries to rely as less as possible on hardware specific features by using LLVM to generate code.
 When compiling, Stark outputs .bc files (bitcode file) that will be translated to architecture specific binaries only when needed.
+This is a principle we call the "late late metal": compiling to machine code as late as possible.

 Also, the Stark runtime is kept as minimal as possible, and only relies on widely supported libc (standard C library) features.